gschmutz/stream-processing-workshop/02-working-with-kafka-broker/README.md

 kafkacat -b 10.0.1.4 -t test-topic -o -1
 ```

 You can use the `-f` option to format the output.
-Here we shwo the partition (%p) as well as key (%k) and message (%s):
+Here we show the partition (%p) as well as key (%k) and message (%s):

 ```
 kafkacat -b 10.0.1.4 -t test-topic -f 'Part-%p => %k:%s\n'
 ```

-If there are keys wich are Null, then you can use -Z to actually show NULL in the output:
+If there are keys which are Null, then you can use -Z to actually show NULL in the output:

 ```
 kafkacat -b 10.0.1.4 -t test-topic -f 'Part-%p => %k:%s\n' -Z